DavidRach/Luciernaga/README.md

 <img src="inst/hex/hex.png" width="50%" style="display: block; margin: auto;" />

-## `Luciernaga`: Quality control of single color and unstained controls for Spectral Flow Cytometry
+## `Luciernaga`: Quality checks, signature interrogation, and data visualization for Spectral Flow Cytometry (SFC) unmixing controls.

-### How stable are your single colors and unstained controls?

-Let’s find out.
-By identifying peaks, we can subclassify the fluorescence, and then compare across each other for additional insights into the quality of spectral flow cytometry single color reference controls.
+Having good quality unmixing controls is critical to accurate unmixing of full-stained samples in Spectral Flow Cytometry, but few tools exist to check whether this is the case.
+In this package we provide tools for quality control checks, signature interrogation and data visualization to allow individuals responsible for the pre-processing to make informed decisions.
+Tools are implemented for individual .fcs files at a single timepoint or across an experimental run.

 If you use `Luciernaga`, please cite: